Is a Listing on LawInfo.com Worth the Cost?

 Another issue with LawInfo: Even if the links were followed, they are 302 redirects.
 In other words, instead of having your explicit web address, LawInfo uses a custom link that redirects to your site.
 Obviously, this hurts the SEO value of these links as well.

 So what does this mean?
 LawInfo’s value is tied to the quality of leads they generate.
 Lead sites like this don’t have a great reputation for quality leads.
 Beyond that, there are more cost-effective avenues for getting strong leads.

 In this case, I must suggest seeking alternative directory listings before signing up with LawInfo.
 Better value can be found with other directories that include explicit, followed links in the profile.

-Most lawyers and law firms have a set budget they’d like to spend on marketing.
+Most lawyers and law firms have a set budget they’d like to spend on marketing and SEO.
 As a marketer, your job is to use that spend in the most effective way possible.
 If a directory listing cost the same as two with similar DRs and DAs and has no real SEO value, then the option must be to pass.

 Sign Up for our Newsletter

 Get our most recent posts and updates sent right you your inbox!